-How it came to be: It all started when Columbus resident Elaine Mason asked her sculptor husband, James, to design and create a topiary sculpture in their home garden.
+How it came to be: Only an artist could see it as a painting.
+It all started when Columbus resident Elaine Mason asked her sculptor husband, James, to design and create a topiary sculpture in their home garden.
 Serendipity stepped in when they learned the city was searching for unique ideas to showcase the site of the former home of Columbus School for the Deaf.
 It was then that the concept of creating a landscape design inspired by a painting took hold.
 Mason pitched the idea–recreating a painting in topiary form–to the powers that be and the couple’s original project spiraled into the grand result we see today.
 Work began in 1982 with the installation of artificial hills overlooking a pond that would come to represent the River Seine.
 Working as a team, James shaped the bronze frames that would coax the greenery into shape and Elaine served as the original topiarist.
 The Mason’s creative vision came into full fruition when Topiary Park was officially dedicated by the City of Columbus in 1992.
 With his design, Mason created a dynamic work of art, an immersive nature based “painting” that brings to life the textural and tactile experience of being both within a painting as you wander through the garden and actually becoming a moving part of it.
 Quite a concept.

 A Sensation: It took Seurat more than two years to complete his signature piece; the one that inspired Topiary Park, a play by Stephen Sondheim and a.feature in a hit movie.
 The completed work began with a series of almost 60 sketches he made while people watching at the Paris park.
 When, in 1885, he exhibited A Sunday on the Island of la Grande Jatte at a prominent salon in Paris, it caused quite a stir.
 Because he broke free of tradition and followed his own vision, Seurat ushered in a new technique, a step beyond Impressionism called Pointillism.
 Both this and his other Impressionist pieces eventually sparked the artistic movement known as Neo-Impressionism.